pcjennings/minimal-mistakes/_posts/2018-01-02-generating-animated-graphs.md

 The automated script is relatively simple.
 In the following example, some random points are generated and iteratively added to the plot.
-ImageMagick is then called with a command line argument within the script and an gif file saved.
+ImageMagick is then called with a command line argument within the script and a gif file saved.
 {: .text-justify}